 I fell in love with it one hot day in June while visiting Key West on a cruise stop.
 I’ve been back to Key West several times since then and always head straight to Kermit’s for this tart but refreshing treat.

 Another fun thing about visiting Kermit’s is they always have out samples of their delicious key lime treats.
 My favorite is a cookie called Key Lime Coolers with “refreshing tropical tartness sprinkled on every cookie.”
 They are little bite size cookies covered with powdered sugar.
 A wonderful combination of sweet, tart, buttery and crunchy.

-I’d been wanting to try a similar cookie recipe Martha Stewart’s Lime Meltaways since I bought Martha Stewart Cookies earlier this year and when I saw a beautiful bag of key limes at the store, I knew which cookie I wanted to make for week 4 of 12 weeks of Christmas cookies.
+I’d been wanting to try a similar cookie recipe Martha Stewart’s Lime Meltaways since I bought Martha Stewart Cookies earlier this year and when I saw a beautiful bag of key limes at the store I decided to give them a try.

 These Lime Meltaways aren’t quite as tart as Kermit’s, but they have the same crunchy/sandy texture and sweet/tart taste that I love.
-I’ll definitely be making these again!
+The cookies are small, but a couple satisfies your cookie craving.

 - 1 3/4 cups plus 2 tablespoons all-purpose flour

 - 2 tablespoons cornstarch